 As Bouffiet continues planting trees, the young man fights in the first World War.
 He returns to the land Bouffiet has tended, and finds trees starting to grow.
 The narrator is inspired by Bouffiet's quiet humility and unwavering determination.
 He visits Bouffiet each year and marvels at the changes in the land Bouffiet's trees have brought to a once desolate land where only very mean villagers lived hardscrabble lives, and how decades later, this land has been transformed into a rustic paradise.

 Is it any good?

-This collection of nine short animated films -- including the Oscar-winning The Man Who Planted Trees, and the Oscar-nominated The Mighty River --is a celebration of the ethereal and exquisitely impressionistic work of animator Frederic Back.
+This collection of nine short animated films is a celebration of the ethereal and exquisitely impressionistic work of animator Frederic Back.
+It includes the Oscar-winning The Man Who Planted Trees and the Oscar-nominated The Mighty River.

 The title story, based on a story by French author Jean Giono, is a masterpiece of storytelling and animation, and similar themes of man's relationship to the land in which he lives is explored in the other films.
 Beautifully rendered, dreamlike and allegorical, The Man Who Planted Trees is a story for the ages.

 Families can talk about the messages in these films.
 What do you think the filmmaker is trying to express?
 Did any of the films inspire you?

 What are some examples, from history or from personally observed moments in your life, of when you've seen one person create positive changes in a community?
 Do we have an obligation to do things for the greater good?